Mushymato/HaveMoreKids/docs/002-extensions-triggers_actions.md

 Trigger for use with `Data/TriggerActions`, raised when adoption via adoption registry has just occurred.
 Does not fire any other means of new child.

+## Trigger: mushymato.HaveMoreKids_Doved

+Trigger for use with `Data/TriggerActions`, raised when the Dark Shrine of Selfishness is used.

 ## Action: mushymato.HaveMoreKids_SetNewChildEvent \<daysUntilNewChild\> [kidId] [spouse] [message]

 Action that causes guarenteed child birth event to occur this night, or a night in the future, as long as normal can-have-kids checks pass.